 Book layout and typography have come to be my special things, and I’ve worked on well over one hundred books.
 Prose, graphic novels, workbooks, textbooks, and children’s books, as well as digital conversions.
 I believe that books should be designed with care and attention to detail; both print and digital versions, novel and business book.
 But I love page layout of all sorts, including worksheets and datasheets.
 I’ve been a professional designer for around a decade and have done design work in nearly every job I’ve held prior as well, from magazine layout to procedural manuals to floor plans and maps.
 Currently I support our RTC clients with their graphic needs from book layout to branding packages.

 You might say I had an addiction of sorts to Microsoft Access/VBA at one point in my life!
-I built so many detail-oriented, user-friendly systems for all sorts of things from inspection tracking software (which I sold for a time under the company name Solarasoft) to extensive event, athletic, and membership programs and beyond that were used for many years by the companies they were built for.
-It was downright exciting for me to craft these systems with form fields that actually lined up, beautiful reports with user options, and helpful navigation.
-I was hired on the side by a database company after someone showed the owner my work, and he commented I was the best coder he’d ever seen.
-Honestly, it came relatively naturally to me.
-Yet, I let go of all of it when it came time to simplify my life.
+I built so many detail-oriented systems for all sorts of content from inspection tracking software (which I sold for a time under the company name Solarasoft) to extensive event, athletic, and membership programs and beyond that were used for many years by the companies they were built for.
+It was downright exciting for me to craft these systems with form fields that actually lined up, beautiful reports with options the user could choose, and helpful navigation that reduced cumbersome steps that I saw in other systems.
+Honestly, it came fairly easily to me.
+Yet, I let go of this area when it came time to simplify my life.
 Databases are a truly beautiful interweaving of logic, precision, and art.
 You might say I miss it, but I also feel relief.
 There are only so many technologies I can stay on top of well and still maintain some semblance of a calm life ;).